-Pyrotechnics, including projectile fireworks and other gunpowder-based effects, are not permitted for use inside the Sydney Opera House.
+Pyrotechnics and other gunpowder-based effects are not permitted for use inside the Sydney Opera House without prior approval and risk assessment.

 Refer to the Outdoor Event Guide for the specific requirements of external pyrotechnics.

 If you are unsure, please discuss your requirements with your SOH Production Manager.